Diamond Deep Dive: Clarity

 Not all diamonds are sold with certifications but having a certification will add value to your diamond because you know that the specifications have been independently verified.
 Diamonds that are certified often have the certification number laser etched on the "girdle" of the diamond as well (the girdle is the side edge).
 This is very helpful because it can be verified that the certification is the correct one for your diamond.
 It's also helpful in instances of theft because the GIA will track known-stolen diamonds by certification number.

-Each diamond is Unique
+Each Diamond is Unique

 If your diamond is not "Flawless", don't worry!
 They are exceedingly rare.
 Each diamond has its own mix of unique characteristics that make it "speak to you", as we like to say.
 Sometimes the clarity is a little lower than others, but the color is whiter and thus the diamond may "face up" brighter than a diamond with the same clarity and lower color.
 Sometimes the symmetry of the cut of the diamond is such that it presents better than others.
 Each diamond has its own unique qualities that make it special and make it speak to you.